Skip to main content

 Oak Hill Capital

-Partner at Oak Hill Capital and Independent Board Member at NextEra Energy, Inc., Manulife Financial Corporation, Commonfund and Merit Hill Capital.
-Nicole's background includes building a leading global alternative investment business, as well as making direct investments in a variety of industries including financial services, business services, technology and retail.
+Arnaboldi is a partner at Oak Hill Capital and a board member at NextEra Energy, Manulife Financial Corporation, Commonfund, and Merit Hill Capital.
+Her background includes building a leading global alternative investment business and making direct investments in a variety of industries, including financial services, business services, technology, and retail.

 Cliff Asness